t-trent/tip-tracker-ios/README.md

   View charts and summary metrics that display overall, daily, weekly, and monthly earnings trends.

 - **Calendar View:**
   A calendar marks days with records with a dot.
-Tap a day to view aggregated metrics and quickly edit records.
+Tap a day to view metrics and quickly edit records.

 - **Settings:**
-  Customize settings such as your hourly wage, currency & locale, and other preferences.
+  Customize settings such as your hourly wage & week start day.

 ## Requirements